Sigma Trailblazers

 Hon.
 Bro.
 John Lewis | Sigma Sigma Sigma Chapter

 Hon.
 Bro.
-John Lewis was John Robert Lewis was born close to Troy, Alabama, on February 21, 1940, the third of ten children of Willie Mae (née Carter) and Eddie Lewis.
-His parents were sharecroppers in rural Pike County, Alabama, of which Troy was the county seat.[ His great-grandfather, Frank Carter, had been born a slave in the same county in 1862, and lived until Lewis was seven years old.
+John Lewis, born John Robert Lewis on February 21, 1940, near Troy, Alabama, was the third of ten children of Willie Mae (née Carter) and Eddie Lewis.
+His parents were sharecroppers in Pike County, where Troy served as the county seat.
+His great-grandfather, Frank Carter, was born a slave in 1862 in the same county and lived until Lewis was seven years old.

 Awards: